May Nagmamahal Sa'yo: Plot

-In the slums of Metro Manila, the two met Editha Sungcalan, who took care of Leonard.
+In Tondo's informal settlement area, the two met Editha Sungcalan, who cared for Leonard.
 She told them that Leonard passed away a year ago.
-She also recalled that Leonard suffered physical abuse at the hands of Sylvia who treated him like a slave.
-She would often lock Leonard and let him starve.
+She also recalled that Leonard suffered physical abuse at the hands of Sylvia, who treated him like a slave.
+She would often lock Leonard up and let him starve.
 Because of this, Editha decides to save him and escape together.
 Leonard would become a happy and cheerful kid.
-Nonetheless, he would often run away whenever there was a visitor, fearing Sylvia would take him back.
+Nonetheless, he would often run away whenever a visitor came, fearing Sylvia would take him back.
 One night, he was brought back to her and died due to pneumonia.
 Louella and Nestor returned to the orphanage to adopt Leonard.
-Unfortunately, Sister Lourdes told them that they ran away, but one of the kids told them where they were.
+Unfortunately, Sister Lourdes told them that they had run away, but one of the kids told them where they were.
 Conrad went to a group of reef hunters, but the leader didn't want them to see him.
-They went to him and told him that he could be with him but Conrad said that he would only go with his mother.
+They went to him and told him he could be with him, but Conrad said he would go only with his mother.
 Louella told him that his mother was dead, and Leonard was dead too.
-She also said that being a parent doesn't run from the blood.
+She also said that being a parent doesn't run in the blood.

-Louella was about to leave for Hong Kong when she heard a sound of harmonica.
-She saw Conrad and Louella is now happy to have a son.
+Louella was about to leave for Hong Kong when she heard a harmonica.
+She saw Conrad, and Louella is now happy to have a son.

 Cast

-Lorna Tolentino and Ariel Rivera (both pictured in 2023) respectively played the roles of Louella and Nestor.
+Lorna Tolentino and Ariel Rivera (both pictured in 2023) played Louella and Nestor, respectively.
 Tolentino previously collaborated with Abaya in Moral (1982) and Kung Ako'y Iiwan Mo (1993).
+Jaclyn Jose (pictured in 2017) played Editha in her only collaboration with the director.

 Production

 Ricky Lee (pictured in 2018) co-wrote the screenplay with Shaira Mella Salvador.

-For director Marilou Diaz-Abaya, May Nagmamahal Sa'yo is the third film she directed for ABS-CBN's film production arm, Star Cinema, following Ang Ika-11 na Utos: Mahalin Mo ang Asawa Mo, which was co-produced with Regal Films, in 1994 and Kapag May Katwiran...
+For director Marilou Diaz-Abaya, May Nagmamahal Sa'yo is the third film she directed for ABS-CBN's film production arm, Star Cinema, following Ang Ika-11 na Utos: Mahalin Mo ang Asawa Mo, which was co-produced with Regal Films, in 1994, and Kapag May Katwiran...
 Ipaglaban Mo!: The Movie, which became a box-office success, in 1995.
 Because of the latter's success, Abaya accepted another project offered by the studio and teamed up again with Ricky Lee, her longtime screenwriting collaborator, who co-wrote the screenplay with fellow screenwriter Shaira Mella Salvador.
-In contrast to her previous films that deal with and depict women who were oppressed and victimized, May Nagmamahal Sa'yo depicts the life and motherhood of Louella, played by Lorna Tolentino, as well as talking about the topic of adoption.
+In contrast to her previous films, which depict women who were oppressed and victimized, May Nagmamahal Sa'yo focuses on the life and motherhood of Louella, played by Lorna Tolentino, and addresses the topic of adoption.

-According to Lorna Tolentino, she was offered the role of Louella in the project but was hesitant to accept because she was moved by the first time reading the script, which relates to her being a mother.
+According to Lorna Tolentino, she was offered the role of Louella in the project but hesitated to accept because she was moved by the first time she read the script, which relates to her being a mother.
 Ultimately, she accepted the offer because her husband, Rudy Fernandez, also moved from reading the same material.